AshleyBrianRodrigues/Financial-Modeling-and-Valuation-MS-Excel/README.md

 ## 📊 Models Included

 ### 1. a.
 3-Statement Financial Model- example
 This 3-statement financial model integrates the Income Statement, Balance Sheet, and Cash Flow Statement into a dynamically linked structure.
 It includes forecasting assumptions, working capital calculations, depreciation schedules, and financing activities, ensuring that all statements balance automatically.
-The model provides a foundation for valuation, scenario analysis, and further extensions like DCF and LBO modeling.
+The model provides a foundation for valuation, scenario analysis, and further extensions like DCF and Comps.

 ### 2. a.
 Discounted Cash Flow (DCF) Valuation Model- example
 This project contains a Discounted Cash Flow (DCF) model of XYZ Company built in Excel.
 It includes calculation of free cash flows (FCF), weighted average cost of capital (WACC), terminal value, discounted cash flows, and enterprise value to equity value conversion, demonstrating a complete DCF valuation workflow.